milossramek/translation-scripts/weblate/README.md

 (if using the `bash` shell)

 ##### 3. Check the changes
-Check the changes by means of the `etiptrans.py -p ui diff` command.
-If something went wrong revert the changes (`etiptrans.pu -p ui re`), modify the sed file and run `sed` again.
+Check the changes by means of the `potrans.py -p ui diff` command.
+If something went wrong revert the changes (`potrans.pu -p ui re`), modify the sed file and run `sed` again.

 ##### 4. Upload the modifications
-Upload the modifications by `etiptrans.py -p ui up` to the weblate server.
+Upload the modifications by `potrans.py -p ui up` to the weblate server.

 ### Translate strings using Google translate
 Translation services as Google translate make sense only for longer text strings composed of sentences.
 GUI translation should be done directly in Weblate.